Palestinians flee as Israel conducts its largest West Bank offensive in years

 TEL AVIV — A Palestinian car ramming and stabbing attack has wounded at least eight people in an upscale district of Tel Aviv, while as much as a quarter of the Palestinian population of the crowded Jenin refugee camp has fled an Israeli offensive there, the United Nations estimates.

 The Tel Aviv attack came on Tuesday as Israel conducted its second day of a military campaign in the West Bank against what it says is a hub of Palestinian militants and weapons.
 Israel has used rare drone airstrikes and hundreds of ground troops on a scale not seen in the West Bank in more than a decade.
-At least 10 Palestinians were killed and around 100 were reported wounded.
+At least 11 Palestinians have been killed -- all of them combatants, Israel says — and around 100 Palestinians were reported wounded.

 The Hamas militant group claimed responsibility for the Tel Aviv attack Tuesday.
 Israeli police say the Palestinian driver, identified by local media as a 20-year-old man from a West Bank village near Hebron, rammed his vehicle into pedestrians at an outside shopping center, then exited the car and stabbed people with a sharp object.
 Paramedics say an Israeli civilian shot and killed him.